 Posts filed under “War/Defense”

-Thanks to his vigilance, this nation was spared a terrorist attack after 9/11.
+Barron’s Alan Abelson comes forth with the reason why the terrorists have not attacked the USA since 9/11.
+They didn’t have to: Thanks to his vigilance, this nation was spared a terrorist attack after 9/11.
 And so it was, for which we are all profoundly grateful.
 And only the most vehement Bush-basher would sniff that…Read More

 A conversation about National Intelligence with David R. Ignatius author and columnist for “The Washington Post”, Mark Lowenthal, President and CEO of the Intelligence & Security Academy and John McLaughlin, former American Deputy Director of Central Intelligence and former Acting Director of Central Intelligence